microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 * Run `python InnerEyeDataQuality / datasets / noisy_cxr_benchmark_creation / create_noisy_chestxray_dataset.py`.
 This script will save the new dataset csv to `ROOT / InnerEyeDataQuality / datasets / noisy_chestxray_dataset.csv` as expected by [noisy_kaggle_cxr.py](InnerEyeDataQuality/datasets/noisy_kaggle_cxr.py)
 3. Update the `dataset_dir` field in the corresponding  model configs.

-### Other chest X-ray datasets
+### <ins>Chest X-ray datasets for model pre-training</ins>
-#### Full Kaggle Pneumonia Detection challenge dataset
+#### Full Kaggle Pneumonia Detection challenge dataset:
-For our experiments, in particular for unsupervised pretraining we use the full Kaggle training set (stage 1) from the [Pneumonia Challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).
+In a subset of experiments, for unsupervised pretraining of chest xray models, the code uses the Kaggle training set (stage 1) from the
+[Pneumonia Challenge](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).
 The dataset class for this dataset can be found in the [kaggle_cxr.py](InnerEyeDataQuality/datasets/kaggle_cxr.py) file.
 This dataset class loads the full set with binary labels based on the bounding boxes provided for the competition.

-##### Pre-requisites for using this dataset
 1. The code will assume that the RSNA Pneumonia Challenge dataset is present on your machine.
 You will need to download it from the [Kaggle page](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data?select=stage_2_train_images) first to the `dataset_dir` of your choice.
 2. Update the `dataset_dir` field in the corresponding  model configs.

-#### NIH Chest-Xray dataset
+#### NIH Chest-Xray dataset:
-For the pretraining of our chest xrays self-supervised models we used the full [NIH Chest-Xray Dataset](https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community#:~:text=NIH%20Clinical%20Center%20provides%20one%20of%20the%20largest,disease.%20A%20chest%20x-ray%20identifies%20a%20lung%20mass.).
+In a subset of experiments, for unsupervised pretraining of chest xray models, the code uses [NIH Chest-Xray Dataset](https://www.nih.gov/news-events/news-releases/nih-clinical-center-provides-one-largest-publicly-available-chest-x-ray-datasets-scientific-community#:~:text=NIH%20Clinical%20Center%20provides%20one%20of%20the%20largest,disease.%20A%20chest%20x-ray%20identifies%20a%20lung%20mass.).

-##### Pre-requisites for using this dataset
 1. The code will assume that the NIH ChestXray dataset is present on your machine.
 You will need to download the data from its dedicated [Kaggle page](https://www.kaggle.com/nih-chest-xrays/data) to the `dataset_dir` of your choice.
 2. Update the `dataset_dir` field in the corresponding model configs.

 ## Noise Robust Learning

-In this section, we provide details on how to train noise robust supervised models with our codebase.
+In this section, we provide details on how to train noise robust supervised models with this repository.
 The code supports in particular Co-Teaching, Early Learning Regularization (ELR), finetuning of self-supervised (SSL) pretrained models.
-We also provide off-the-shelf configurations matching the experiment presented in our paper for the CIFAR10H and NoisyChestXray benchmark.
+We also provide off-the-shelf configurations matching the experiment presented in the paper for the CIFAR10H and NoisyChestXray benchmark.

 ### Training noise robust supervised models
 The main entry point for training a supervised model is [train.py](InnerEyeDataQuality/deep_learning/train.py).